Information Central (c) Larry Larsen

 Fly Tips and Tactics

-Quite a few of our PBA members are avid fly fishermen who have a lot of experience at tossing
+Quite a few of our PBA members are avid fly fishermen who have a lot of experience at tossing flies to big

-experience," one told me.
+told me.
 The expert fly angler uses several color combinations (starting from the top [back] of the fly working down to the belly,

 1. olive/chartreuse/yellow/white/red beard,